dcp2njit/dcp2-IT265-002/docs/game-treatment.md

 ### Style

-Dark, muted color palette for the environment to match the tone of the setting, with - a post-apocalyptic city with urban decay, crumbling infrastructure, and desperate survivors seeking rescue
+Dark, muted color palette for the environment to match the tone of the setting, and high-contrast/saturated colors to add to the futuristic feel, with - a post-apocalyptic city with urban decay, crumbling infrastructure, and desperate survivors seeking rescue

 Isometric / pixelated (for digital)